hmrc/assets-frontend/styleguide.md

 ## Discussing Changes

 We have setup a **Components** collection on the [HMRC Digital Hackpad](https://hmrcdigital.hackpad.com/collection/EU4v7qZDRel).
-Every component page in the Component Library will have a hackpad page of the same name.
-This will be the place to discuss what you would like for you components.
+Every component page in the Component Library has a link to the hackpad page of the same name.
+This is the place to discuss what you would like for you components.

 ## Reporting Issues / Actioning work